kennyrebelo/Filtering_InternalPriming/README.md

 Next step is extracting nucleotide sequence for each .bed entry (converting the .bed file into a .fasta file).
 All entries where the 3'OH downstream sequence match the sequence of the given adapter will be discarded.
 From the other ones we save the read IDs into a .txt file.
 A .txt file that now has the read IDs of the reads that do **not** result from internal priming.

-Extraction of the reads that have the matching IDs with the ones in the internal priming-free .txt file from the original alignment file.
+Extraction of the reads that have matching IDs with the ones in the internal priming-free .txt file from the original alignment file.